-Part of the problem lies in the light sanctions regime.
-The maximum financial penalty that can be imposed by the Tribunal is only \$10,000 and it can prohibit renewal of a cancelled licence for only two years.
+As I mentioned in my last annual report, the maximum financial penalty that can be imposed by the Tribunal is only \$10,000 and it can prohibit renewal of a cancelled licence for only two years.
 The Ministers are respectfully urged to consider a stiffer sanctions regime.